-A New York Criminal Lawyer said records reflect that the instant case is an appeal from three judgments of the Criminal Court.
+A defendant appealed from three judgments of the Criminal Court.
 Each judgment convicted the offender involved, upon his plea of guilty, of petit larceny.
 On appeal, the court ordered that the judgments of conviction are reversed, on the law, the guilty pleas entered are vacated, and the matters are remitted to the Criminal Court for further proceedings on each of the accusatory instruments.

 The People charged the alleged offender with petit larceny and criminal possession of a controlled substance in the seventh degree.
 He pleaded guilty to criminal possession of a controlled substance in the seventh degree in satisfaction of the accusatory instrument, and was permitted to participate in an outpatient drug treatment program in lieu of incarceration, with the proviso that if he was rearrested or otherwise failed to complete the program, he would be sentenced to a year’s incarceration.
 Some time later, based on a new incident, the People charged him in with petit larceny and criminal possession of stolen property in the fifth degree.
 He appeared in Criminal Court and pleaded guilty to petit larceny, whereupon he was restored to the outpatient treatment program, again as an alternative to a year’s incarceration, to run concurrently with the prior disposition.
 On a later date, he was arrested again and charged in a single accusatory instrument with petit larceny, criminal possession of stolen property in the fifth degree, and false personation.
 He appeared in Criminal Court and, although his prior guilty pleas had not been vacated, pleaded guilty to three counts of petit larceny, in satisfaction of the three accusatory instruments, and was sentenced to three concurrent terms of six months’ incarceration.
 He has served his sentences.